PedroMarques27/TechnicalChallenge/README.md

     ```
     uvicorn app.main:app --reload
     ```
+  * Refer to `localhost:8000/docs` to access the Swagger Documentation

 The scraper will now initialize and run until it saves all the data to the database.
 Any error will be printed in the terminal

 ### Using Docker

 * Clone the Repository
+* Change Configs.json property `configuration.host` value to `'mysql'`.
+This points the FastAPI Docker Container to the Database Container
 * Open CMD and Run:
   ```
   docker-compose up
   ```
 * Two containers will now be created, the FastAPI container and the mySQL Database.
 The Application should be deployed at [localhost:8000](http://localhost:8000)
+* Refer to `localhost:8000/docs` to access the Swagger Documentation

 # FAST API